Get to know: Thai Galangal Root

 Prevent inflammatory and Arthritis.

 Some studies have shown that Thai galangal contains anti-inflammatory substances called gingerols which inhibit prostaglandin synthesis and inhibit histaminic also serotonin pathways.
-This anti-inflammatory response of galangal can serve the benefit in reducing the symptoms of arthritis and rheumatoid arthritis treatment.
+This anti-inflammatory response of galangal can serve the benefit of reducing the symptoms of arthritis and rheumatoid arthritis treatment.
 Rheumatoid arthritis is a condition of joint disorder caused by inflammation and as an effect of long-lasting autoimmune disorder.
 Relieves Discomfort caused by the digestive problem.

 The dietary fibre and phytochemicals in galanga help to increase the process of food mixing in the stomach.
 It also helps to reduce salivary and digestive acid secretion which gives a problem to people with ulcers.
 Consuming galangal can give a comfortable feeling to an individual’s stomach who suffering ulcer.
 It is also believed galanga can prevents anorexia and abdominal pain.